Thabit-Habeebah/Bike_Buyers_Analysis/README.md

  * Microsoft Excel

-   * For data loading and cleaning
+   * For data loading and cleaning.

  * Structure Query Language (SQL)

-    * For data querying and data cleaning
+    * For data querying and data cleaning.
  * Micosoft Power BI

      * For data visualization

 ##  Data Cleaning
-This involves the following steps
+This involves the following steps;
-  1. Data loading : This has to do with loading the dataset into excel for analysis
+  1. Data loading : This has to do with loading the dataset into excel for analysis.
   2. Removing duplicates : The very next thing to do after loading your data is to remove duplicates so as to make your analysis accurate.I used ALT+H+I+O to adjust the coulmns then AT+A+M to remove duplicate.
   3. Handling missing data: I made use of Power BI as well as SQL to fill in blank spaces.